Skip to main content

 What Are the Implications of Progestin Generations?

 The development of synthetic progestins has occurred in waves, often referred to as generations.
-Each generation was engineered to refine its effects, often seeking to reduce the androgenic of earlier versions.
+Each generation was engineered to refine its effects, often seeking to reduce the androgenic side effects of earlier versions.
 Understanding these generations helps clarify the clinical landscape of hormonal therapies.

 • First Generation (Estranes) ∞ This group includes compounds like norethindrone.
 They are derived from testosterone and thus retain some androgenic properties.
 Their use can sometimes be associated with androgen-related side effects such as mood shifts, oily skin, or changes in libido.